 Dear Editor,

 We wish to submit our manuscript entitled, "Sex differences or similarities?
-Testing the ‘greater male variability’ hypothesis across the animal kingdom" by Lauren Harrison, Daniel Noble and Michael Jennions for consideration as a Biological Reviews research article.
+Testing the ‘greater male variability’ hypothesis across the animal kingdom" by Lauren Harrison, Daniel Noble and Michael Jennions for consideration as a Biological Reviews article.
 We test the robustness of oft-cited biological explanations for the ‘greater male variability’ hypothesis in humans.
 To do so we present a meta-analysis of animal personality behaviour that uses a massive dataset of 2,000+ effect sizes, covering 226 different species of mammals, birds, fish, reptiles/amphibians and invertebrates collected from over 200 studies.

 Studies of differences in trait variability between men and women often draw parallels with the animal kingdom to provide an evolutionary explanation for greater variability in men.
 There is, however, limited evidence that morphological traits show greater male variability in animals, and almost no evidence for behaviours that are shared by both sexes.
 We compared the personality behaviours of males and females in 226 animal species, to test the applicability of the ‘greater male variability’ hypothesis.
 There was no evidence for widespread, consistent male-female differences in variability in personality.
 There is therefore no evidence to support the greater male variability hypothesis for behaviours expressed by both sexes.

 Our findings suggest that invoking evolutionary explanations as the chief reason for greater variability in men than women for personality and allied behaviours (e.g. creativity) is premature.
 This is important as such explanations can be socially influential.
 The most high-profile case was when Harvard President Larry Summers speculated that biology might explain why fewer women are in STEM careers, an evolutionary argument given further prominence by the leading public intellectual Steven Pinker.
-Our study undermines this speculation.
+Our study challenges this speculation.

 Sex differences in variability for men and women is a topic that frequently attracts attention in psychology and the social sciences, but researchers often cite single-species studies to infer a biological basis for sex differences in humans.
 We think that the timely and unexpected findings of our large meta-analysis will therefore interest both a general audience and specialists interested in human sex differences or animal behaviour.
-We believe our work is an excellent fit for Biological Reviews.
+We believe our work is an excellent fit for Biological Reviews, based on the topic, the very large sample size and the use of the latest statistical approaches to meta-analysis.

 Each of the authors have contributed significantly to the present submission, and all confirm that this manuscript is not under consideration by another journal.
 Our meta-analysis was also pre-registered with the Open Science Foundation (OSF), as is good practice for systematic and meta-analytic studies.
 All the authors have approved the contents of this manuscript and agree to Biological Reviews’ submission policies.